WINE ADVENT CALENDAR

 VARIETAL COMPOSITION: 66% Cabernet Sauvignon, 34% Merlot

 WINEMAKING PROCESS: Every vintage is different, and we’re proud to say we tailor our winemaking techniques every year to ensure Abstract Art receives the detailed care it deserves.
 In 2016, Abstract Art was fermented and aged in a mix of stainless and oak.
-Extended aging provides the wine with an open-knit texture and works to soften the tannins, ensuring the wine will both taste great in its youth, but has the ability to age gracefully as well.
+Extended aging provides the wine with an open-knit texture.
+This works to soften the tannins and ensures that the wine will taste great in its youth while aging gracefully.

 RESIDUAL SUGAR: 2 g/L